-Shareholders are key stakeholders in the Company - they are looking to the Manager and Investment Manager to achieve the investment objective over time and to deliver a regular growing income together with some capital growth.
+Shareholders are key stakeholders in the Company - they are looking to the Investment Manager to achieve the investment objective over time and to deliver a regular growing income together with some capital growth.
 The Board is available to meet at least annually with shareholders at the AGM.
 This is seen as a very useful opportunity to understand the needs and views of the shareholders.
 In between AGMs, the Directors and Investment Manager also conduct programmes of investor meetings with larger institutional, private wealth and other shareholders to ensure that the Company is meeting their needs.
-Such regular meetings may take the form of joint presentations with the Investment Manager or meetings directly with a Director where any matters of concern may be raised directly.
+Such regular meetings may take the form of joint presentations with the Investment Manager or meetings directly with a Director where any matters of concern may be raised directly and monitoring the relationships with these suppliers regularly in order to ensure a constructive working relationship.
+The service providers look to the Company to provide them with a clear understanding of its needs in order that those requirements can be delivered efficiently and fairly.
+The Board, via the Management Engagement Committee, ensures that the arrangements with service providers are reviewed in detail at least annually.
+The aim is to ensure that contractual arrangements remain competitively priced in line with best practice, services being offered meet the requirements and needs of the Company and performance is in line with the expectations of the Board, Investment Manager and other relevant stakeholders.
+Reviews include those of the Company's Custodian, Company Secretary, Registrar, Broker and Auditor.